25 Best Journalism Schools 2020

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Journalism degree.
+Learn more about the top colleges for a Bachelor's in Journalism degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Washington and Lee University features a Bachelor of Arts in Journalism in the school’s Department of Journalism and Mass Communication.
 The degree requires 128 credits, including 53 credits for the major.
 The major requires two internships of 100 hours each.
 The school also offers an option in Business Journalism, which focuses on journalism-related to business and the economy.